HSP-Studios/Auto-Unzip/README.md

 # Auto-Unzip
-Automatically unzips downloaded compressed files using python.
+Windows app that runs in the background and automatically unzips downloaded compressed files using python.